DAI-Lab/fibber/README.md

 }
 ```

-### Result with measurement
+### Result with metrics

-The result `<output_dir>/<dataset>-<strategy>-<date>-<time>-with-measurement.json` stores the paraphrased sentences as well as measurements.
-Measurements can run for a few minutes on some datasets, so we save the result every 30 seconds.
+The result `<output_dir>/<dataset>-<strategy>-<date>-<time>-with-metrics.json` stores the paraphrased sentences as well as metrics.
+Compute metrics may need a few minutes on some datasets, so we save the result every 30 seconds.
 The file format is similar to the intermediate file.
-For each data record, we add two new field, `original_text_measurements` and `paraphrase_measurements`.
+For each data record, we add two new field, `original_text_metrics` and `paraphrase_metrics`.

 An example is as follows.